-- Science, Technology, Engineering, and Mathematics (STEM).
-For students who take the science and mathematics tests, a STEM score is calculated by taking the average of the two scale scores achieved in those subjects.
-The STEM score represents the overall performance in these subjects and is compared against the ACT Readiness Benchmark in STEM, which is aligned to the ACT College Readiness Benchmark for STEM.
-A student score that falls below the STEM Benchmark is indicated as "Below Ready."
-A student score that is at or above the STEM Benchmark is indicated as "Ready." - Progress Toward Career Readiness.
-Students who receive scale scores on English, mathematics, reading, and science tests taken in grades 8, 9, or 10 are given a Progress Toward Career Readiness Indicator.
-This indicator links the student's ACT Aspire Composite Score (given on the report) with predicted performance on the ACT NCRC.
-The report indicates visually whether a student is making progress toward a Bronze, Silver, Gold, or Platinum level ACT NCRC.
+Science, Technology, Engineering, and Mathematics (STEM).
+For students who take the science and mathematics assessments, a STEM score is calculated by taking the average of the two scale scores achieved in those subjects.
+The STEM score represents the overall performance in these subjects relative to the ACT Readiness Range, which is aligned to the ACT College Readiness Benchmark on the ACT test.
+A student score that falls below the range is indicated as "Below Readiness."
+A student score that falls within the ACT Readiness Range is indicated as "Ready."

+Progress toward Career Readiness.
+Students who receive scale scores on English, mathematics, reading, and science tests taken in grades 8, 9, or 10 are given a Progress toward Career Readiness indicator.
+The Progress toward Career Readiness indicator links the student's ACT Aspire Composite score (given on the report) with predicted performance toward an ACT NCRC.
+The report indicates visually whether a student is making progress toward a Bronze, Silver, or Gold level ACT NCRC.
 If the student is not making progress toward any of these levels, the report indicates that improvement is needed.
+Because the measure is linked to the ACT Aspire Composite score, the best way to improve is to work on the lowest performing subjects and thereby increase the Composite score.